Tapioca: Preparation

 Commercially, the starch is processed into several forms: hot soluble powder, meal, pre-cooked fine or coarse flakes, rectangular sticks, and spherical "pearls."
 Pearls are the most widely available shape; sizes range from about 1 mm to 8 mm in diameter, with 2–3 mm being the most common.

-Flakes, sticks, and pearls must be soaked well before cooking to rehydrate, absorbing water up to twice its volume.
+Flakes, sticks, and pearls must be soaked well before cooking to rehydrate, absorbing water up to twice their volume.
 After rehydration, tapioca products become leathery and swollen.
 Processed tapioca is usually white, but sticks and pearls may be colored.
 Traditionally, the most common color applied to tapioca has been brown, but recently pastel colors have been available.
 Tapioca pearls are generally opaque when raw but become translucent when cooked in boiling water.

 Brazil, Thailand, and Nigeria are the world's largest cassava producers.
 Currently, Thailand accounts for about 60 percent of worldwide exports.